tara-m-harwood/elixa-newpal-fe/README.md

 ## Contact

 Hi!
-My name is Tara Harwood, and I am the developer of Elixa Newpal and the founder of [elixa.io](https://elixa.io/), which is my brand for contributions to open-source project at a student/hobbyist level.
-I have a specific interest in chatbots, SMS applications, and technologies related to political activism.
+My name is Tara Harwood, and I am the developer of Elixa Newpal and the Founder/ Chief Hobbyist of [elixa.io](https://elixa.io/), which is my brand for contributions to open-source projects and chatbot research activities.
+I have a specific interest in natural language processing, SMS applications, and technologies related to political activism.

 As a child, my first personal computer came with the BASIC version of ELIZA, and from the start I was entranced with her.
-My early experiences with ELIZA formed my interest in computer programming and influenced my ideas about interactive design.
+My early positive experiences with ELIZA formed my interest in computer programming and influenced my ideas about interaction design.

 As of March 2021, I am a student at Flatiron School's Full-Stack Software Engineering Bootcamp in Denver, CO.
 I will be graduating in May 2021.
 You can learn more about / contact me on LinkedIn or GitHub: